davidosomething/dotfiles/vim/README.md

 - When installing/updating plugins, ones that have a dependency on node will be installed.

-#### Redis Settings

-- If a local redis server is available (`brew install redis`), AND npm is available, unite will provide the much faster redismru.vim instead of neomru.vim

 ### Arch Linux

 Comment out `runtime! archlinux.vim` from `/etc/vimrc` if you're on Arch Linux!